Intermittent fasting to lose weight — explained by Simple

 As far as eating habits go, intermittent fasting is a super simple three-step routine:

-There are several different types of intermittent fasting plans, and your specific eat-fast-repeat routine can vary.
-Fasting and eating windows can differ, and some plans are daily, while others are based on alternate days or weekly schedules.
+There are several different types of intermittent fasting schedules, and your specific eat-fast-repeat routine can vary.
+Fasting and eating windows can differ, and some schedules are daily, while others are based on alternate days or weekly schedules.

 Although some versions of intermittent fasting can involve additional elements of calorie restriction or meal-planning recommendations, at its core, intermittent fasting is all about the timing of your food routine.

 Intrigued?
-We’ll get into how it works and how it may help with weight loss, but first, it’s important to remember: everybody is unique, so intermittent fasting may have different impacts on different people, and it may not be right for you.
+We’ll get into how it works and how it may help with weight loss, but first, it’s important to remember that everybody is unique, so intermittent fasting may have different impacts on different people, and it may not be right for you.

 You should be particularly cautious about considering a fasting-based food routine if you:

-To see if intermittent fasting might help you reach/maintain your happy weight, take our SIMPLE quiz.
-We also always recommend consulting your doctor or dietitian before making any significant changes to how you eat, especially if you identify with any of the above considerations.
+To see if intermittent fasting might help you reach / maintain your happy weight, take our Simple quiz.
+We also always recommend consulting your doctor or registered dietitian before making any significant changes to how you eat, especially if you identify with any of the above considerations.

 How does intermittent fasting work?